 I came across a recipe for this dish in a Southern magazine, although there are many variations of it.
 People have been bringing Chicken Poppy Seed Casserole to church potlucks and holiday gatherings for years.
 It's a really delicious tasting dish, and I am always here for anything saucy served over rice.

-how to make cream of chicken soup
+How to make the cream of chicken soup base

 Chicken Poppy Seed Casserole